shahzaib93/phaserjs-tutorial-content/readme.md

  This course is about teaching Javascript with PhaserJS.
 The output of this little game is available here https://unclecode.github.io/phaserjs-tutorial-content/

+👉 I have recorded a video to explain this guideline, you can watch it here https://www.loom.com/share/00c1f996fc5145b2a36bd48eb909b49b

 ## Steps:
 - Step 0: Create `index.html`, add a script tag to the PhaserJs CDN, and create the `game.js` file.
   - Go through of `index.html` and explain elements special `div#game` element